Cosmo-Tech/cosmotech-api-python-client/docs/DatasetApi.md

 Download a graph as a zip file

-Download the compressed graph reference by the hash in a zip file
+Download the compressed graph reference by the hash in a zip file Note: This endpoint is activated only if `csm.platform.twincache.useGraphModule` property is set to true

 ### Example